markNZed/processism-react-three/storyboard.md

 ## 32.1.
 Objective
 To illustrate how systems maintain resilience and adapt to changes, emphasizing the importance of flexibility and the ability to withstand or recover from disturbances in processism.
 ## 32.2.
 Animation
-Start with the system from the "Nonlinearity and Unpredictability" scene, now showing how it responds to the significant change triggered by cascading effects.
-Highlight different parts of the system as they either break down, resist, or adapt to the change.
-Show how some entities or relationships might fail or be eliminated, while others evolve or reorganize to cope with the new conditions.
-The video ends by zooming out to show the system achieving a new, stable state — different from its original state but resilient and adapted to the changes.
 ## 32.3.
 Narration
-In processism, resilience is the ability of a system to absorb disturbances, adapt to change, and continue functioning.
+Resilience is the ability of a system to absorb disturbances, adapt to change, and continue functioning.
 This resilience is crucial in a world where nonlinearity and unpredictability are the norm.

 After experiencing significant change, systems must respond — some parts may break down, while others adapt and evolve.
 Here, we see how different entities within the system react to the disturbances caused by nonlinear interactions.
 Some entities or relationships may fail, unable to withstand the intensity of change.